po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 Now that we've learned how to write a shell script, let's create one that will actually make our lives easier by automating a Git command to clean up our repositories.

-Create a file called `git-file-cleanup.sh` and open it in VS Code.
+Create a file called `git-file-cleanup.sh` in the root directory and open it in VS Code.
 Then add the shebang (`#!`) interpreter directive at the top of the file with the following code:

 ```sh
 #!/bin/bash